 B. The State of the Art in PPT

 One influential effort applying DL to PPT was [12].
 Their work cemented the following main trends:

-a) Spectrograms: Despite promising efforts to use the x(t) waveforms as DL inputs [13], time-frequency representations like the spectrogram [14, ch.19] remain competitive for PPT and discriminative audio tasks in general [11], [15].
+a) Spectrograms: Despite promising efforts to use the x(t) waveforms as DL inputs [13], variants of the spectrogram